 Learn more about the building plan here.

 The University of Maryland is currently constructing on another LEED building, the Physical Sciences Complex (PSC).
-This Complex plans to include a remarkable array of high-tech laboratories with equipment unsurpassed by any university facility in the country.
-When the building is completed in the fall of 2013, it will rank among the top facilities in the world.
+This Complex includes a remarkable array of high-tech laboratories with equipment unsurpassed by any university facility in the country.

 Green features of this building will comprise of: